syxanash/joshua_bot/README.md

 He really likes the movie WarGames and always tries his best to put some quotes from this movie.
 ```

+### Voice Messages

+When OpenAI integration is enabled and the user sends a voice message to the bot, this will automatically be transcribed using [Whisper APIs](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).
+The transcription will then be used for interpreting plugins or communicating with ChatGPT.

 ## Spioncino

 ![ruby lady](other/doc_assets/ruby-lady.png)